dasch-swiss/dsp-metadata-gui/docs/grant.md

 ## Name

-The name of the grant, if any (e.g. "Ambitione", "Eccellenca", etc.).
+The name of the grant, if any (e.g. "Ambizione", "Eccellenza", etc.).
 (Optional.)